 - U.S. Environmental Protection Agency (EPA) proposes "provisional" Reference Dose (safe exposure level) for perchlorate of 4 parts per billion (ppb) in drinking water.

-- Aerospace, defense and chemical companies form Perchlorate Study Group join with government agencies to fund studies on health effects of perchlorate.
+- Aerospace, defense and chemical companies form Perchlorate Study Group and join with government agencies to fund studies on health effects of perchlorate.

 - Full-scale development of perchlorate removal and treatment technology gets under way.